RuiRitaYang/web-tag-system-survey/README.md

 in the command line.

-## How to deploy the data base locally
+## How to deploy the database locally
 **If using SQLite (built-in by python).** Follow the following steps:
 - Stop the running backend.
 - Open Python3 shell